O'Driscoll

-O'Driscoll (and its derivative Driscoll) is an Irish surname.
+Ó Drisceóil, O'Driscoll (and its derivative Driscoll) is an Irish surname.
 It is derived from the Gaelic Ó hEidirsceoil.
 The O'Driscolls were rulers of the Dáirine sept of the Corcu Loígde until the early modern period; their ancestors were Kings of Munster until the rise of the Eóganachta in the 7th century.
-At the start of the 13th century, three prominent branches of the family came into existence: O'Driscoll Mor, O'Driscoll Og, and O'Driscoll Beara.
-The Ó prefix was dropped by many in Ireland during the 17th and 18th centuries.
+At the start of the 13th century, the prominent branches of the family came into existence: Muintear Uí Dhrisceóil Mhóir, Ó Drisceóil Óg, Sliocht Thaidhg and Ó Drisceóil Beara.
+The Ó prefix was illegal in Ireland during the 17th and 18th centuries.
 The surname is now most prominent in the Irish counties of Cork and Kerry.